 Clean and degrease areas where excessive dirt, water, or oil can build up to make sanding easier.
 Typically, you’ll want to check areas around sinks, cutting boards, above the stove and/or microwave, and where trash cans are stored.

 After all surfaces are dry, sand the cabinet surfaces you are painting to a dull or hazy finish.
 This will help with paint adhesion.

 You do NOT need to sand through any existing finish if it is solid and not peeling or chipping.

 Use wood putty and a putty knife to fill in any holes, cracks, and indentations in your cabinets.
 When the wood putty is dry, sand until areas are smooth and level.
 Vacuum or brush out the inside of the cabinets to remove any dust.
 Use a damp rag to wipe down all surfaces.

-This is a good time to double-check your prepped areas to make sure you haven’t missed any repairs.
+This is a good time to double-check your prepped areas to be sure you haven’t missed any repairs.
 Check above drawers as knives tend to leave behind damage in these areas.

 If you don’t want to see the woodgrain through the paint, you can fill the grain by applying a thin layer of spackling paste with a wide putty knife.
 Make sure you sand and clean the surface again before painting.